ronnieholm/Bugfree.SharePoint.Analyzer/README.md

 Limited by the web services of SharePoint 2007, the exporter connects to SharePoint through the server-side API.
-This implies that the exporter be run on one of the farm's SharePoint servers.
+This implies the exporter be run on one of the farm's SharePoint servers.
 A server likely not equipped with the latest in operating systems and .NET frameworks.
 The server may not even have Internet access.

-Thus, the exporter is compiled against .NET Framework 3.5 and runs on .NET runtime 2.0, which is what SharePoint itself requires.
-To invoke it, provide the web application name as show below.
+Thus, the exporter is compiled against .NET Framework 3.5 and runs on .NET runtime 2.0, which is what SharePoint itself runs on.
+To invoke the exporter, provide the web application name as shown below.
 Remember to surround the argument with quotes if it contains spaces:

     % .\Bugfree.SharePoint.Analyzer.Exporter.exe <web-app-name>

-The exporter outputs an XML read model in &lt;web-app-name&gt;.xml.
+The exporter outputs an XML read model to &lt;web-app-name&gt;.xml.
 This file must be transferred to another computer running more up-to-date software for import into the SQL database.
 Multiple XML files may be imported into the